oci-playground/freebsd-podman-testing/README.md

 ### Container Images
 Container images use the same formats and infrastructure as containerd and can be shared between the two implementations.
 Podman uses Buildah internally to create container images.
 Both tools share image (not container) storage, and hence each can use or manipulate images (but not containers) created by the other.

 There are still no official OCI images for FreeBSD.
-Some pre-made FreeBSD minimal installation base images are available on [quay.io/dougrabson/freebsd-minimal](quay.io/dougrabson/freebsd-minimal) and are generated through [github.com/dfr/freebsd-images](github.com/dfr/freebsd-images).
+Some pre-made FreeBSD minimal installation base images are available on [quay.io/dougrabson/freebsd-minimal](https://quay.io/dougrabson/freebsd-minimal) and are generated through [github.com/dfr/freebsd-images](https://github.com/dfr/freebsd-images).
 We encourage testers to provide feedback and/or contributions to the above scripts.

-A simple *Dockerfile* example using a FreeBSD image is available [on this snippet here](https://gitlab.com/-/snippets/3738513)
+There are also experimental FreeBSD images for a wider set of releases available on [https://quay.io/repository/bergblume/freebsd](https://quay.io/repository/bergblume/freebsd?tab=tags) from independent contributors.
+Those images have been generated with [https://gitlab.com/bergblume/freebsd-images](https://gitlab.com/bergblume/freebsd-images).

 The FreeBSD OCI Runtime Extension Working Group is working on more official images once Podman reach a more mature level after this testing timebox.

+## Building your own container

+A simple *Dockerfile* or *Containerfile* example using a FreeBSD image is available [on this snippet here](https://gitlab.com/-/snippets/3738513).

+Please note that you might incur in a bug while executing ``podman build`` that raises a golang stack trace.
+In this case, use the command ``buildah build`` command instead with the same syntax, ex ``buildah build -t mytag -f Dockerfile .``

 ## Who can get involved?
 We welcome anyone to try Podman on FreeBSD.
 You will need to be comfortable using experimental software and be able to supply your own infrastructure.